Is it voiceover artist or voice actor?

 What is voice acting? by Voiceover Artist Guy Michaels

-Definition of Voice Acting and Voice Over
+The Professional Voice: a definition of Voice Acting and Voice Over

 Voice acting by its very nature (and the use of the word acting) calls upon an individual to approach the job of the recorded spoken word as an ‘actor’.
 The type of work, the script itself and the target audience could dictate that the job is that of ‘voice acting’ rather than ‘voice over’.